2021-03-19 08:21:24 • ID: 2246

 However, even these early Greek philosophers held different perspectives of what beauty encompassed.
 The same holds true for the last Centuries in European Art History:

-In Europe from the late Middle Ages until the 19th century, a certain idea of imagined “Classical Art” was essential in the definition of invariable beauty.
+In Europe from the Renaissance until the 19th century, a certain idea of imagined “Classical Art” was essential in the definition of invariable beauty.

 Colors became independent from their use in Naturalism for example by Chaim Soutine and the German Expressionism (Figure 4).